gauthamchettiar/gauthamchettiar.github.io/content/posts/2022-02-23-features-that-define-python-p2/index.md

 # >>> KeyError: 'Toy Story 5'
 ```

 In case you need to return a default value instead of an error.
-It's possible to use try catch to have a this behaviour.
+It's possible to use try catch to have a this behavior.
 But that's not a clean way to do it.

 In fact, there are 2 really good ways to handle this.
 One is defining a default value during dictionary definition and other defining a default value during access.